scholacantorum/public-site-framework/doc/ORDERS.md

 `https://new.scholacantorum.org/backend/order-updated`.
 This is yet another CGI program written in Go.
 It takes the order data and updates the Google spreadsheet with it.
 This happens when a new order is paid; it also happens later if a refund is issued.
+The program finds all lines in the spreadsheet that have the same Stripe order ID.
+It adjusts the quantities and totals of those lines as needed, adds new lines as needed, and removes lines as needed.
+New lines are always added at the bottom of the sheet.

 4\.
 The page that confirms we received the order and payment.